MaheshThakur9152/Sign-Language-To-Audio-Converter/README.md

 1. **User Input:** The user makes a sign language gesture in front of a webcam.
 2. **Image Acquisition:** The system captures an image of the gesture.
 3. **Preprocessing:**
-   - Hand is detected using MediaPipe library.
+   - Hand is detected using the MediaPipe library.
-   - Region of interest (ROI) is extracted.
+   - Region of Interest (ROI) is extracted.
    - Image is converted to grayscale and binarized using OpenCV.
 4. **Feature Extraction:**
    - Hand landmarks are extracted and analyzed.